— a public media initiative to address the drop out crisis,

 “It’s a utility bill, it’s groceries, it’s gas,” she says.
 “Many of our students buy enough gas to get where they’re going on any given day and then they buy it again as soon as they have to go somewhere else.”

 But CT Turner with the GED Testing Service calls the $120 “rock bottom pricing.”
 He says right now, states just lease the exam and are responsible for all the “extras.”

 “They have to find someone to score the test, proctor the test, issue the transcript credential, all those things cost something,” says Turner.

-Those “extras” will be included in the price of the new test, he says, that’s why it’s more expensive.
+Those “extras” are included in the price of the new test, he says, that’s why it’s more expensive.